-Name Type Definition

-disable_binlogs Boolean Disables writing to binlogs during the

-query

-json Boolean Output JSON instead of

-human-readable table

-\max{rows} Int Specifies the maximum number of rows

-to allow in reset

-reload_schema Boolean Indicates whether the tablet schema

-will be reloaded after executing the

-SQL command.
-The default value is

-false, which indicates that the tablet

-schema will not be reloaded.
+Name Type Definition disable_binlogs Boolean Disables writing to binlogs during the json Boolean query Output JSON instead of human-readable table max_rows Int Specifies the maximum number of rows to allow in reset reload_schema Boolean Indicates whether the tablet schema will be reloaded after executing the SQL command.
+The default value is false, which indicates that the tablet schema will not be reloaded.